 Protecting religious freedom and religious equality has been invariably equated by the CPSO in this case with harming patients’ interests.
 But this characterization is problematic for a number of reasons.

-First, it is difficult to comprehend how it could possibly be in the public interest to expect patients to receive health care from professionals who have been required by their regulatory body to abandon moral thought and conviction upon licensure.
+First, it is difficult to comprehend how it could possibly be in the public interest to expect patients to receive health care from professionals who have been required by their regulatory body to abandon their moral convictions.
 The coercive Policies ignore statements from organizations such as the Canadian Medical Association that it is “in a patient’s best interest and in the public interest for physicians to act as moral agents, and not as technicians or service providers devoid of moral judgment” [para 19 factum].

 Second, the Policies betray an inherent assumption that all patients see their doctors and their medical care through the same lens as the CPSO.
 All patients’ interests should be taken into consideration, not just those who may seek assisted suicide and euthanasia.
 Patients are not a monolithic, uniform block.